 Poisoning the Well is a form of propaganda that involves discrediting an opponent’s argument before it’s even presented.
 This is done by disseminating negative information or making negative assumptions about an opposing viewpoint.
 As a result, the opposition gets discredited since the tactic creates a bias in the audience before they have a chance to hear the other side.

-When the source (or: well) of information is contaminated, distrust in the actual message is almost guaranteed.
+When the source (or well) of information is contaminated, distrust in the actual message is almost guaranteed.
 A related phenomenon is the Contagion Heuristic.
 This mental shortcut leads us to avoid people or objects that were in touch with someone or something we consider contaminated.
-How comfortable would you be wearing a T-Shirt that belonged to the person you despise the most?
+How comfortable would you be wearing a T-shirt that belonged to the person you despise the most?
 The same applies if we think of personal beliefs as valuable possessions.

 5. Firehose of Falsehoods